 This post may contain affiliate links.

-The Jacob’s Ladder is typically made with wood and ribbon.
+The Jacob’s Ladder is typically made with blocks of wood and ribbon.
 The ribbon attaches them together and acts kind of like a hinge.
 When you hold the toy at the top, the blocks seem to cascade down to the bottom.
 The toy is actually a bit of an optical illusion.
-When you play with it, it looks like the blocks move from the top to the bottom, but they actually all just flip over.
+When you play with it, it looks like the blocks move from the top to the bottom, but they actually are just flipping over.
 They are a neat little toy!

 How to Make Jacob’s Ladder

-To make the Jacob’s Ladder, I used cardboard, tacky glue and skinny grosgrain ribbon.
+To make our Jacob’s Ladder, I used cardboard, tacky glue and skinny grosgrain ribbon.
 It would be best to use ribbon that is double sided since it flips back and forth a lot.
-I used ribbon from my stash & it was patterned, so do as I say, not as I do. 😉
+I used ribbon from my stash & it was patterned, so do as I say, not as I do.
+Use a different color of ribbon for each row.

 I cut 12 squares of cardboard 3 inches by 3 inches.
 Then I cut three pieces of ribbon 42 inches in length.